 Batman's non-stop trash talking of Superman after the fact later comes back to bite him in the ass.

-Henry often got this problem following his increasing illness in the first season of Thomas the Tank Engine, other engines usually ignoring his moaning until he starts effecting their own work schedule (Thomas in particular chewed out Henry for making him late, and only saw his ill bout as an opportunity to pull his train in his place).
+Henry often got this problem following his increasing illness in the first season.
+Other engines usually ignoring his moaning until he starts effecting their own work schedule (Thomas in particular chewed out Henry for making him late, and only saw his ill bout as an opportunity to pull his train in his place).
 Only his crew and Sir Topham Hatt shown concern for his health and took measures to repair him, leading him to get the last laugh on some of the apathetic engines from before when he starts to outclass them.
 Subverted in later seasons after his sickness reappears, where the others are usually shown to be very concerned about him.

 Reused and reasoned in "What's The Matter With Henry?".
 When Henry moans he is sick again, Thomas and Percy mock him and even give him their own workload as a prank.
 Emily is concerned about Henry however, and upon investigating, discovers he has broken down.
 When Thomas and Percy realize this, they are remorseful, explaining they thought it was just Henry being his usual self.
 The engines learning to treat Henry's wavering health more seriously is among the few Aesops that have stuck since then.